 Think about the Coca-Cola logo.
-One of the first things that come to mind is that it’s red, emphasizing it’s youthful, exciting, and bold persona.
-Logos like Chase and Facebook are blue, putting an emphasis on trust, while the McDonald’s’ ‘M’ arch is an optimistic, warm yellow.
+One of the first things that come to mind is that it’s red, emphasizing its youthful, exciting, and bold persona.
+Logos like Chase and Facebook are blue, putting an emphasis on trust.
+Meanwhile, the McDonald’s’ ‘M’ arch is optimistic, warm yellow.

 Each color evokes a different feeling, mood, or emotion.
 Therefore, it’s essential to know what colors emphasize the tone you are striving for when visually marketing your product.

-On the opposite side of the color wheel, cool colors are meant to be calm and relaxing in nature.
+On the opposite side of the color wheel, cool colors are calm and relaxing.
 These colors consist of blues, greens, purples, and pinks.

-Asprey, a company that sells high-end accessories, customized jewelry, and other luxury items, is known for its quintessential purple brand.
-Their site includes images of their products wrapped in purple bows and, when navigating, users operate a deep purple drop box that further emphasizes their color scheme.
-Starbucks’ use of green in its company logo and throughout its website emphasizes the earthiness of its brand, while Victoria’s Secret use of pink is as comforting as it is feminine.
+Asprey is known for its quintessential purple brand.
+Their site includes images of their products wrapped in purple bows.
+When navigating, users operate a deep purple drop box that further emphasizes their color scheme.

-Often, black is used to emphasize a sense of class, luxury, and never goes out of style.
-If used too often, black runs the risk of overwhelming a customer.
-When paired with white, however, it can represent balance (take ‘Ying and Yang’ for example).
-Black is also frequently used to trim down the appearance of sizes on items, hence why people feel that black clothing is ‘slimming.’
+Black emphasizes a sense of class, luxury, and never goes out of style.
+If you use black too often, you can risk overwhelming a customer.
+When you black with white, it represents balance (take ‘Ying and Yang’ for example).
+Black also trims down the appearance of sizes on items, hence why people feel black clothing is ‘slimming.’

-White often sparks a sense of creativity because it acts as a clean slate or a blank canvass.
-As mentioned above, it pairs very well with black, emphasizing ‘light’ or neutrality.
+White often sparks creativity because it acts as a clean slate or blank canvas.
+It pairs well with black, emphasizing ‘light’ or neutrality.

-As a color property, value expresses the varying shades of the same color, which can hold different meanings within the color itelf.
-For instance: the color blue itself is meant to convey trust, dependability, and wholesomeness.
-Because of this, a lot of financial industry companies use blue, as do quite a few social media platforms, like Facebook and Twitter.
+Value expresses the varying shades of the same color, which holds different meanings within the color itself.
+The color blue is meant to convey trust, dependability, and wholesomeness.
+This is why so many companies incorporate blue in their logos, including social media platforms like Facebook and Twitter.

-Lighter blues such as the Pantone shade of cerulean are considered soothing, calming, and evoke feelings of peace and confidence.
-As a result, you can elicit varying thoughts and emotions based on what value of the color you use in your marketing and designs.
+You can elicit multiple thoughts and emotions based on the value of the color you use in your designs.

 Monochromatic Marketing and Design

-Keeping the varying degrees of value and color identity in mind, some companies use monochromatic schemes in their layouts.
-According to Insight, going monochromatic is a common marketing practice for designers who want to portray a balanced interface while focusing on the overall UX (user experience).
-Using varying hues of a single color effectively communicates simple messages with a sophisticated ambiance and being easy on the eye.
+According to Insight, going monochromatic is a common marketing practice for designers who want to portray a balanced interface while focusing on the user experience.
+Using varying hues of a single color effectively communicates simple messages.
+They’re also easy on the eye.

 Analogous Color Schemes

-Analogous colors give a similar feel as monochromatic design but offer slightly more variety that adds a level of sophistication and depth to your monochromatic palette.
+Analogous colors give a similar feel as monochromatic design, but offer more variety.
+They also add sophistication and depth to your palette.

 Complementary Color Schemes